dolphindb/jdbc/README.md

 }
 ```

-### 1.1.
-Append Records
+### 2.2 Append Data

-The operation of in-memory table through the JDBC interface is to first preset the SQL template through the `prepareStatement` method,
-then write the parameters through the `set` method, and finally specify the parameters and execute the statement through the `executeUpdate` function.
+The append operation on in-memory tables through the JDBC interface is to first preset the SQL template through `JDBCPrepareStatement`, then write the parameters through the `set` method, and finally specify the parameters and execute the statement through the `executeUpdate` function.

 ```java
 public static void InMemmoryAddTest(String database, String tableName) {